beaunorgeot/GATK-Whole-Genome-Pipeline/README.md

 3. Run GATKsetup.sh

 		./GATKsetup.sh
-3
-.
-Use your favorite text editor to assign your input file(s) to the INPUT variable in the processingGATK.sh script

-5. At top of the **processing**, **UGcaller/HCcaller** scripts, set the RAM, THREADS, dir, ref, & INPUT variables to reflect your run.
+5. At top of the **processing**, **UGcaller/HCcaller** scripts, use your favorite text editor to set the RAM, THREADS, dir, ref, & INPUT variables to reflect your run.
 The RAM variable should be set to reflect 90% of your machine's RAM.
 The THREADS variable should reflect the number of cores
+6. Install processingGATK,UGvariantingCalling &/OR HAPvariantCalling scripts and make them executable

+		chmod u+x <each script Here>

 4. Run processingGATK.sh

 		./processingGATK.sh